agj/dot-into/README.md

 You might be familiar with this style of programming from terminal shells (Bash and friends) which use the `|` (pipe) operator, or from programming languages that implement piping, commonly through the `|>` operator.
 It allows you to avoid nesting function calls, maintaining left-to-right order.

 ⚠️ **dot-into** modifies the `Object` prototype with an `into` method.
-This ensures that anything that extends `Object` will have `into` available.
-The method is made non-enumerable, so it should not interfere with ordinary interaction with objects, such as while iterating through properties.
+This ensures that most anything will have this method available.
+It's a bit old-school or hacky if you will, but it's correctly typed in TypeScript!

 This package was originally prompted by [Reg Brathwaite's 2008 blog post][2008blog].
 He also implemented it in his [_Katy_][katy] library as the `T` method, but mine was a more basic and focused approach with no added magic.